pschool-in/curriculum/content/grammar/sentence-pattern.md

 They sent me a gift.
 me - IO, gift - DO

-Can you tell our friends the story. friends - IO, story - DO
+Can you tell our friends the story? friends - IO, story - DO

 ```